The production of our electronic technologies has fueled war, murder, rape, and child labor in the Congo. Here’s how.

 “Despite the importance of the mineral to the global multi-billion pound mobile phone industry, the miners – who toil away under the hot sun day after day – earn $5 a day for a 12-hour day for this backing-breaking work, the minimum wage is $3 a day.”

 Something’s gone awry:

 The untold suffering of children working on one end of the earth is enabling children on the other end to waste hours each day immersed in computer games or entrapped in the snares of social media.
-The rape of thousands of women on one end of the earth, has been complicity accepted, so that parents on the other end of the earth can use IoT parental-replacement-technologies such as robots or “smart” baby monitors to lessen the stresses of first world child-rearing.
+The rape of thousands of women on one end of the earth, has been complicity accepted, so that people on the other end of the earth can fight revenge porn and grapple with teenage sexting.
 Millions on one end of the earth have died, so that millions on the other end of the earth can fill their homes with unnecessary wireless gadgets that contribute to illness and chronic health conditions.
 Something has gone terribly awry here.

 If there were to be an end to the on-going violence and horrors in the Congo fueled by conflict minerals, it would likely drive up the cost of minerals making our digital electronics less affordable.
 Can the Internet of Things be produced without reliance on conflict minerals and the exploitation of Congolese workers?
 Will warlords that have enabled our digital technology boom be a “necessary” and integral part of the IoT?
 Is there any hope for a resolution to the war in the Congo,when peace would impact profits?
 What will we choose — social justice or economic growth?
 Peace in the Congo or prosperity in the west?

 “From stone to phone, they must be accountable.””